pslucas0212/Part-6-Integrating-the-VMWare-Resources-with-Satellite/README.md

 ![cr-vmware-small config](/images/sat48.png)
 ![cr-vmware-small config continued](/images/sat48a.png)

-We will now define a host group within Satellite as way to bring all these piecess together to provision a RHEL 8.3 VM on VMWare.
+We will now define a host group within Satellite as a way to bring all these part together to provision a RHEL 8.3 VM on VMWare.

-On the side menu chose Configure -> Host Groups.
+On the side menu choose Configure -> Host Groups.

 ![Configure -> Host Groups](/images/sat56.png)

 On the Host Groups page make sure that you have Operations Department and moline selected for Organization and Location.
-Click blue Create Host Group button.
+Click the blue Create Host Group button.

 ![Clck the Create Host Group button](/images/sat57.png)

-On the Host Groups > Create Host Group page, we will start filling in or selectiong the options on the Host Group Tab
+On the Host Groups > Create Host Group page, we will start filling in or selecting the options on the Host Group Tab

 Host Group Tab:
 Name | Value